Poème sur le désastre de Lisbonne: Background

 The earthquake further bolstered Voltaire's philosophical pessimism and deism.
-Due to the prevalence of evil, he argued, there could not possibly exist a benevolent, loving deity who intervened in human affairs to reward the virtuous and punish the guilty.
+The prevalence of evil, he argued, prevented the possible existence of a benevolent loving deity who intervened in human affairs to reward the virtuous and punish the guilty.
 He asserted instead that the disaster revealed the abject and ignorant nature of humankind.
 For Voltaire, people might well hope for a happier state, but to expect more was contrary to reason.